 Deliver – You need to show up as a leader.
 Good leaders follow through on their commitments and can be depended upon to do what they say they will do.
 Leaders lead so others can follow by example.
 (Read: The Leader Sets the Bar)

 Direct – Good leaders guide and shape the path of the organization.
 Leaders need to clearly communicate expectations and continually follow up to ensure the organization stays on track.
-(Read 4 Tasks of the Senior Pastor/CEO)
+(Read 4 Tasks of the Senior Leader)

 Divert – Good leaders aren’t in a position to seek all the admiration for themselves.
 Good leaders consistently point to the successes of others on the team, and ultimately give all the recognition for any success to God.
 (Read Sign of a Great Leader, The Humility to Say “I’m Not the One”)